-Swedfund deviated from the provisions of the Code during the 2018 financial year with regard to the following points:
+Swedfund deviated from the provisions of the Corporate Governance Code during the 2021 financial year with regard to the following points:

 - (i) Nomination committee.
 Due to its ownership structure, Swedfund has no nomination committee.
-Instead, the nomination process for board members, election of a chair for the meeting and the appointment of auditors are based on the principles set out in the state's ownership policy, - (ii) The board of directors' independence in relation to the owner.
-In accordance with the state's ownership policy, Swedfund does not report whether or not board members are independent of the owner, - (iii) Remuneration committee.
-The board of directors has instead opted to carry out this task.
+Instead, the nomination process for board members, election of a chair for meetings and appointment of auditors is based on a separate process for stateowned companies. - (ii) The board of directors' independence in relation to the owner.
+In accordance with the state's ownership policy, Swedfund does not report whether or not board members are independent of the owner - (iii) Remuneration committee.
+The board of directors has instead opted to perform this task creation